alevelara/takecontrol/README.md

 - username: `padel`
 - password: `<defined in .env file>`

-4. The swagger is not enabled and api is listening in port `80`.
+4. The swagger is not enabled and API is listening in port `80`.

 ### Running docker compose in development mode